Lloyd Honeyghan: Losing the titles

 He controversially lost his WBC title to Jorge Vaca in 1987 when a clash of heads meant that the fight had to be stopped due to a cut sustained by Vaca.
 Vaca had come in as a late replacement for Bobby Joe Young who had been deemed an unacceptable opponent by the British Boxing Board of Control.
 Honeyghan was expected to win the fight as Vaca was a relatively unknown fighter.
 However, an off form Honeyghan was given plenty of trouble by the heavy-handed Mexican.
 The WBC implemented their technical decision rule (which has now been withdrawn) and Honeyghan had a point deducted from his score, even though the clash of heads had been deemed accidental and the round had not been completed.
 Without the point deduction the fight would have been a draw meaning that Honeyghan would have retained his title.
 After the point deduction the scorecards favoured Vaca and he became the new champion.
 The fight was not for the IBF title which was declared vacant and was subsequently won by Simon Brown.
 Many fans said that Vaca had been given the decision because the WBC who are based in Mexico were holding their convention in London during the week of the fight.

-Honeyghan became only the second British boxer in history to regain a world title, when he knocked Vaca out in a return fight for the WBC title in the third round.
+Honeyghan became only the second British boxer in history to regain a world title, when he knocked Vaca out with an uppercut to the Solar plexus in a return fight for the WBC title in the third round.
 The first being Ted "Kid" Lewis earlier in the 20th century.
-In the post-fight press conference Honeyghan, who could at times be an outspoken character.
-Expressed his views on Mickey Duff, stating "Mickey and I don't mix outside of boxing, he looks at me as a pawn, a commodity.
+In the post-fight press conference Honeyghan, who could at times be an outspoken character, expressed his views on Mickey Duff, stating "Mickey and I don't mix outside of boxing, he looks at me as a pawn, a commodity.
 I don't like him."
 This elicited a memorable response from Duff who stated "There is nothing in our contract that says we have to like each other I will continue to do the best job I can for him."

+Honeyghan had appointed Duff as both his manager and promoter.
+The job of the manager is to arrange the best matches and obtain the most money for the boxer.
+The job of the promoter is to negotiate with boxing managers to obtain the services of their boxers for the lowest amount possible to ensure the promotion makes a profit.
+As such, when Duff was promoting a show featuring Honeyghan he was actually negotiating with himself as to how much money Honeyghan would be paid.
+There was a clear conflict of interest and Honeyghan believed that Duff was not paying him the kind of money he thought his services warranted.
+Duff once called Honeyghan an ingrate because without his connections and promotional skills Honeyghan would never have become the number one contender and obtained the fight with Curry.